-There are two concerns about attending a thereafter to see an R rated movie:
+There are two concerns about seeing an R rated movie:

 First- The content

 A Miriam Webster definition for R rated movie is: “not suitable to be seen by children because of violence, offensive language, or sexual activity.”

 The Lord admonished the believers: “Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful; but his delight is in the law of the LORD” (Psalm 1:1).

 What we behold affects our brains and in turn our actions (2 Corinthians 3:18).
 The prophet David wrote, “I will set nothing wicked before my eyes; I hate the work of those who fall away; It shall not cling to me” (Psalm 101:3).

 The development of Christian character requires right thinking.
 So, Paul wrote, “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).

 While theaters may show few “proper” movies to watch, most movies contain material that is not “proper” judging by biblical standards.
 So, going to the thereafter could hurt your Christian witness and be a stumbling block for another person’s walk with God.
 Even though you personally didn’t see an improper movie and have gone to see a proper one, another person may think you have, just by seeing you there.